Menu

 “We are delighted to have a new agreement that will allow Aetna members to continue to have full access to the services provided by SUNY Downstate and its excellent physicians,” said Grace Wong, vice president for managed care and clinical business at SUNY Downstate.

-SUNY Downstate Medical Center is the only academic medical center in Brooklyn and one of the borough’s largest employers.
-A center of innovation and excellence in research and clinical service delivery, SUNY Downstate comprises University Hospital of Brooklyn; Colleges of Medicine, Nursing, and Health Related Professions; Schools of Graduate Studies and Public Health; and an Advanced Biotechnology Park and Biotechnology Incubator.
-Long Island College Hospital became part of Downstate’s University Hospital of Brooklyn on May 29, 2011.
+SUNY Downstate Health Sciences University is the only academic medical center in Brooklyn and one of the borough’s largest employers.
+A center of innovation and excellence in research and clinical service delivery, SUNY Downstate comprises University Hospital at Downstate; Colleges of Medicine, Nursing, and Health Related Professions; Schools of Graduate Studies and Public Health; and an Advanced Biotechnology Park and Biotechnology Incubator.
+Long Island College Hospital became part of Downstate’s University Hospital at Downstate on May 29, 2011.

 ###